 Part of the fun of playing poker is the colorful slang that surrounds the game.
-Take the nicknames for the various starting hands in Texas hold’em.
-Pocket Rockets (ace-ace), Elvis Presley (king-king), Calamity Jane (queen-queen), and the notorious Big Slick (ace-king) are just a few.
+Take the nicknames for the various starting hands in Texas hold’em: pocket rockets (two aces), Elvis Presley (two kings), Calamity Jane (two queens), and the notorious big slick (ace-king), just to name a few.

-The legend of the Dead Man’s Poker Hand was born in the Wild West on August 1, 1876.
+The legend of the dead man’s poker hand was born in America’s Wild West on August 1, 1876.
 As the dead man’s hand story goes, one fateful day, James Butler “Wild Bill” Hickok walked into Nuttal & Mann’s Saloon No. 10 in Deadwood, Dakota Territory.
-Wild Bill was famous throughout the Wild West as a wagon master, soldier, scout, lawman, gunfighter, showman and actor.
-But it was with his gambling hat on that he entered the saloon on the day that was to be his last.
+Wild Bill was famous throughout the Wild West as a wagon master, soldier, scout, lawman, gunfighter, showman, and actor.
+But he also enjoyed playing cards.

-Wild Bill joined Charles Rich, William Massey, and Carl Mann at a table for a game of poker (specifically, five-card draw).
-Wild Bill asked Charles Rich if he could take his seat because he didn’t want to sit with his back facing the entrance.
+Wild Bill joined Charles Rich, William Massey, and Carl Mann at a table in a saloon for a game of poker (specifically, five-card draw).
+Wild Bill asked Charles Rich if he could take his seat because he didn’t want to sit with his back to the entrance of the saloon.
 Rich refused twice, so — for the first time ever — Wild Bill grudgingly sat down without being able to see people coming in and out of the door.

 This proved to be a fatal error.
 After playing a few hands, a man named Jack “Crooked Nose” McCall came into the saloon.
 After ordering a drink, he walked over to the poker table and drew his revolver.
 “Damn you!
 Take that!” he shouted and blasted once at the back of Wild Bill’s head.
 The slug went straight through his skull and hit Massey in the wrist.
 Wild Bill slumped lifeless to the floor.
 The hand he held was A♣ A♠ 8♣ 8♠ and an unknown kicker — the dead man’s hand.

 Why did McCall kill Wild Bill Hickok?
-The previous day, after McCall lost all his money in the poker game, Wild Bill gave him money for breakfast.
+The previous day, after McCall lost all his money in a poker game, Wild Bill gave him money for breakfast.
 This hurt the young man’s pride, even though he took the money.
 McCall later said that the murder was revenge for Wild Bill killing his brother.
-In any event, McCall was hanged by the neck until dead on March 1, 1877.
+In any event, McCall followed Wild Bill on March 1, 1877.

-References of Aces and 8s in Popular Culture
+References of Aces and Eights in Popular Culture

-The dead man’s hand, that infamous combo of aces and 8s, isn’t just a footnote in history.
-It’s made its mark in movies, video games, and more, popping up in some pretty unexpected places in modern popular culture.
+The dead man’s hand, that infamous combo of aces and eights, isn’t just a footnote in history.
+It’s made its mark in movies, video games, and even pops up in some pretty unexpected places in modern popular culture.

-It’s referenced in old Western movies like “Stagecoach” and “The Man Who Shot Liberty Valance,” both of which were directed by John Ford.
-In “Stagecoach,” John Wayne holds the hand.
-In “The Man Who Shot Liberty Valance,” the hand is held by the titular character.
+One of the most famous poker players in poker history and his signature hand are referenced in old Western movies like “Stagecoach” and “The Man Who Shot Liberty Valance”, both of which were directed by John Ford.
+In “Stagecoach”, John Wayne holds the famous hand.
+In “The Man Who Shot Liberty Valance”, the hand is held by the titular character.

-In 1939, Randolph Scott played Wyatt Earp, who is dealt the dead man’s hand in “Frontier Marshal.”
-Then, in 1941’s “Badlands of Dakota,” Wild Bill Hickok himself, played by Richard Dix, finds himself holding the fateful cards.
+In 1939, Randolph Scott played Wyatt Earp, who dealt the dead man’s hand, in “Frontier Marshal”.
+Then, in 1941’s “Badlands of Dakota”, Wild Bill Hickok, played by Richard Dix, finds himself holding the fateful cards.

-Jumping forward to the 2001 film “Along Came a Spider,” aces and 8s are used as a winning hand in a pivotal poker scene.
+Jumping forward to the 2001 film “Along Came a Spider”, aces and eights are used as a winning hand in a pivotal poker scene.

 The dead man’s hand has also been referenced in other areas of pop culture.